Table of Contents (click to expand)

-As you reach backward to pull your chair and sit up straight, your elbow smashes into the chair’s arm, hitting directly on the “sweet spot”.
-Waves of pain, what people often describe as an “electric shock”, promptly ripple through your arm, from the mighty elbow to your little pinkie.
+As you reach back to pull your chair and sit up straight, your elbow smashes into the chair’s arm, hitting directly on the “sweet spot.”
+Waves of pain, what people often describe as an “electric shock,” promptly ripple through your arm, from the mighty elbow to your little pinkie.

-The funny “bone” is actually a long vine of a nerve called the ulnar nerve that emanates from your neck, runs alongside the shoulder, bicep and forearm, enters the wrists and finally culminates halfway to the ring finger and the tip of your pinkie.
+The funny “bone” is actually a long vine of a nerve called the ulnar nerve that emanates from your neck, runs alongside the shoulder, bicep, and forearm, enters the wrists, and finally culminates halfway to the ring finger and the tip of your pinkie.
 The nerve is named after the long bone called the “ulnar” that constitutes your forearm and whose sharp, protruding edge forms your elbow.
 The bone locked with the ulnar is the humerus, which is the bone above your elbow.

 Cubital Tunnel Syndrome

 However, progressive irritation may cause the effects to persist even after the arm has been unfolded.
-The continual pain and numbness weaken the forearm’s muscles and can often cause the pinkie and ring finger to curl.
+The continual pain and numbness weaken the forearm’s muscles and often cause the pinkie and ring finger to curl.

 The hand then assumes the shape of what is called an “ulnar claw.”
 This awful condition is called cubital tunnel syndrome, and abating it may require hand therapy or even surgery in extreme cases.